xrdocs/xrdocs.github.io/_helpdocs/2016-05-16--xrdocs-formatting-useful-tips.md

 ![position-top](https://xrdocs.github.io/xrdocs-images/assets/images/position-top.png){: .align-center}

 Save and Commit.
 You're live! and will tweeted out on https://twitter.com/xrdocs in upto an hour.
+{: .notice--success}